RoadFed: A Multimodal Federated Learning System for Improving Road Safety: Introduction

 To tackle these issues, \emph{RoadFed}: a multimodal \emph{Fed}erated learning system is developed in this paper for improving \emph{Road} safety.
 It capitalizes on the recent achievements in federated learning, edge-cloud computing, and Local Differential Privacy (LDP) to provide distributed and privacy-preserving road condition monitoring and danger alarm.
 RoadFed notably minimizes latency by identifying road hazards at the edge servers.
 By integrating visual and textual data for model training, RoadFed achieves superior detection accuracy compared to previous methods.
 Additionally, it enables collaborative and efficient learning across multiple edges while ensuring that most data remain securely on users’ devices, enhancing privacy.
 Furthermore, the proposed Multimodal Local Differential Privacy algorithm offers an extra layer of data protection.
 The \textbf{key contributions} of this paper are outlined below: \begin{itemize} \item A novel edge-cloud federated learning system, RoadFed, is proposed for road hazard detection.
 Unlike existing approaches, it uniquely integrates multimodal data from diverse IoT devices to achieve accurate and communication-efficient collaboration without compromising data privacy. \item A new Multimodal Road Hazard Detector (MRHD) is developed.
 It leverages a triplet loss to capture intra-class and inter-class relationships across multimodal data, achieving superior performance in road hazard detection compared to previous multimodal models. \item A novel Federated Multimodal Learning scheme (MFed) is introduced.
 It significantly reduces communication overhead while ensuring precise detection of road hazards on challenging non-i.i.d. multimodal data. \item An advanced Multimodal Local Differential Privacy algorithm (MLDP) is proposed.
 It is uniquely designed to mitigate privacy loss caused by the high dimensionality of multimodal data, effectively balancing data privacy and model performance. \end{itemize}

 The rest of the paper is summarized as follows.
 We review the related literature in Section \ref{sec:RelatedWork}.
 Section \ref{sec:FrameworkDesign} depicts our framework design, including its design goals, framework components, and operational workflow.
 In Section \ref{sec:Methodologies}, details of the proposed key methodologies are described, consisting of the Multimodal Road Hazard Detector (MRHD), Multimodal Federated Learning Scheme (MFed), and Multimodal Local Differential Privacy Algorithm (MLDP).
+In Section \ref{sec:Discussion}, we discuss the case of missing modalities, show the latency of RoadFed on typical edge servers, and presented the performance of RoadFed with a different number of clients.
 Experimental results are illustrated in Section \ref{sec:Evaluation}, and Section \ref{sec:conclusion} concludes the paper.